-Tesco Mobile is an MVNO that looks to stand out primarily through good value plans and a large range of Pay As You Go options.
+Tesco Mobile is an MVNO (mobile virtual network operator) that looks to stand out primarily through good value plans, and perks for Clubcard users.
 It’s a fairly conventional network in most ways, but that’s no bad thing.

 It’s an O2 MVNO, so as it uses O2’s towers it doesn’t need to worry about infrastructure of its own.
 You can also be sure of widespread 4G coverage, and it was one of the first MVNOs to offer 5G.